-Effective the first pay period of July 2021 a unit member who meets the linguistic skills qualification as determined by a management review panel and becomes certified shall be paid a premium of \$75 per month.
+A unit member who meets the linguistic skills qualification as determined by a management review panel and becomes certified shall be paid a premium of \$75 per month.

-- G. Unit 3 employees who receive an overall "Met" on their performance evaluation and are eligible for merit shall receive it in accordance with the pay plan. - H. During the term of this MOU the City will provide an annual budget presentation to the AFSCME Local 2960 Board.
+- G. Unit 3 employees who receive an overall "Met" on their performance evaluation and are eligible for merit shall receive it in accordance with the pay plan. - H. The Union President may bring recommendations for Special Merit Increases to a Department Head for consideration on behalf of unit employees. - During the term of this MOU the City will provide an annual budget presentation to the AFSCME Local 2960 Board.
 This presentation will be scheduled within 30 days of the final budget being presented to Council.